 Tank T-104 was constructed during 1943 and 1944.
-It is a 2,006,000 L (530,000 gal) SST in the T tank farm (see Figure 2.1).
-Tank T-104 was designed for non-boiling waste with a maximum fluid temperature of 104° C (219°F).
-This tank is the first in the line of cascading tanks (T-104, T-105, and T-106), each one a foot lower in elevation from the preceding tank.
+It is a 2,006,000-L (530,000-gal) SST in the T tank farm (see Figure 2.1).
+Tank T-104 was designed for non-boiling waste with a maximum fluid temperature of $104^{\circ}$ C ( $219^{\circ}$ F).
+This tank is the first in the line of cascading tanks (T-104, T-105, and T-106), each 1 ft lower in elevation than the preceding tank.
 A description of the tank, tank volumes, and sampling events is provided in Table 2.7.

-Tank T-104 was used to periodically receive first decontamination cycle (1C) waste and coating removal waste (CW) from the 221-T Bismuth Phosphate Plant from March 11, 1946, through October 19, 1956.
+Tank T-104 was used to periodically receive first decontamination cycle (1C) waste and coating removal waste (CW) from the 221-T Bismuth Phosphate Plant from March 11, 1946 through October 19, 1956.
 No other waste types were received and stored in Tank T-104.
-During storage in the single-shell tanks, the 1C/CW waste precipitated solids which contained primarily aluminum, bismuth, plutonium, americium, uranium, sodium, phosphate, sulfate, and metals.
+During storage in the SSTs, the 1C/CW waste precipitated solids that contained primarily aluminum, bismuth, plutonium, americium, uranium, sodium, phosphate, sulfate, and metals.
 The 1C/CW supernatant contained primarily aluminum, sodium, nitrate, and cesium-137.
 As a result, T-104 contained settled 1C/CW solids (i.e., bismuth and plutonium precipitate) and 1C/CW supernatant.
 The 1C/CW supernatant was removed from Tank T-104 and processed in the 242-T Evaporator (April through July 1951) or disposed in the east section of trench 216-T-14 (January 14, 1954).
 The interstitial liquid was removed from the 1C/CW sludge present in Tank T-104 and transferred to other underground storage tanks in two campaigns conducted February 1976 to August 1977 and March 24, 1996 to May 30, 1999 (Johnson 2003).

-The BBI for Tank T-104 incorporates waste-type templates that correlate with the waste types in the tank as listed in Table 2.8.
-Templates are based on sampling data from tanks that contain the same waste type as Tank T-104, supplemented with Hanford Defined Waste (HDW) model (Agnew et al. 1997a) data, and contribute significantly to the understanding of the concentrations of certain constituents in the T-104 waste.
-Tank T-104 currently contains 1,199 kL (317 kgal) of waste.
-Tank T-104 currently contains 0 contains 0 contribute significantly to the understanding to the current BBI.
+The BBI for Tank T-104 incorporates waste-type templates that correlate with the waste types listed in Table 2.8.
+Templates are based on sampling data from tanks that contain the same waste type as Tank T-104, supplemented with HDW model data (Agnew et al. 1997a), and contribute significantly to the understanding of the concentrations of certain constituents in the T-104 waste.
+Tank T-104 contains 1,199 kL (317 kgal) of waste and one defined waste phase-sludge (waste type 1C) according to the current BBI.
 Other tanks with a 1C inventory include B, BX, C, T, TX, and U farm tanks.

-The VSS was used to collect representative samples of the air, gases, and vapors from the headspace of Tank T-104 with sorbent trap and SUMMA[TM] canisters on February 7, 1996.
+The VSS was used to collect representative samples of the air, gases, and vapors from the headspace of Tank T-104 with sorbent trap and SUMMATM canisters on February 7, 1996.
 Sampling devices and controls provided for this job included 11 sorbent trains for selected inorganic analytes (eight sample trains and three field blanks) and five SUMMA canister for permanent gases and total non-methane hydrocarbons (three sample and two ambient canisters).